 Hike: Sperati Point Trail or Achenbach Trail (if you are ok with the distance).

-Bonus: If Time Permits and you are a National Park Completionist, check out nearby Fort Union Trading Post National Historic Site.
+Bonus: If Time Permits and you are a National Park Completionist, check out the nearby Fort Union Trading Post National Historic Site.

 Stay: Camp at Juniper Campground (First Come First Serve), or a hotel in nearby Watford City.